 - Collect and manage data

 ATAC is the primary contractor supporting the PDARS program.
 ATAC's role includes systems engineering, software development and deployment, system monitoring, training, and user support.

-For a comprehensive overview of PDARS, read Performance Data Analysis Reporting System (PDARS) – A Valuable Addition to FAA Managers' Toolsets (PDF) recently published in Managing the Skies - A Journal of the FAA Managers Association.
+For a comprehensive overview of PDARS, read Performance Data Analysis Reporting System (PDARS) – A Valuable Addition to FAA Managers' Toolsets (PDF) published in Managing the Skies - A Journal of the FAA Managers Association.

 ATAC Corporation / 2770 De La Cruz Blvd. / Santa Clara, CA 95050-2624 / 408.736.2822